Congressional Votes Related to the Israel-Hamas Conflict

 Making Emergency Supplemental Appropriations for the Fiscal Year Ending September 30, 2024, and for Other Purposes

-Division A, Title III, Sec.
-308 prohibits funds from being used for payments to the United Nations Relief and Works Agency, notwithstanding any other provision of law.
+Division A, Title III, Section 308, prohibits funds from being used for payments to the U.N.
+Relief and Works Agency notwithstanding any other provision of law.

 Division M, Hamas and other Palestinian Terrorist Groups International Financing Prevention Act, requires the executive branch to impose sanctions on foreign states or persons that provide certain types of support to Hamas, Palestinian Islamic Jihad, some other groups, or their affiliates.

-Note: Global humanitarian assistance could be used for the region, plus various oversight provisions re assistance for Gaza and West Bank.
+Note: Global humanitarian assistance, plus various oversight provisions regarding assistance for Gaza and West Bank, could be used for the region.
 "In April 2024, Congress appropriated more than $9 billion in supplemental global humanitarian assistance in P.L.
 118-50.
-President Biden has said that $1 billion of these funds will be for humanitarian aid for Palestinians in Gaza.k Provisions accompanying FY2024 regular and supplemental appropriations for Gaza include certification, reporting, and other oversight mechanisms aimed at preventing aid diversion, misuse, or destruction."l
+President Biden has said that $1 billion of these funds will be for humanitarian aid for Palestinians in Gaza.
+Provisions accompanying FY2024 regular and supplemental appropriations for Gaza include certification, reporting, and other oversight mechanisms aimed at preventing aid diversion, misuse, or destruction."k

 P.L.
 118-50